-- Movers or their parts if a complete and accurate Ferris Product Registration has not been received by Ferris.
+- Items and Conditions Not Covered This warranty does not cover, and Ferris makes NO WARRANTY regarding, the following: Mowers or their parts if a complete and accurate Ferris Product Registration has not been received by Ferris.
 Loss or damage to person or property other than that expressly covered by the terms of this limited warranty.
 Pickup and delivery charges and risk of loss or damage in transit to and from any authorized Ferris dealer.
 Any damage or deterioration due to normal use, wear and tear, or environmental or natural elements, or exposure.
 Cost of regular maintenance service or parts, such as but not limited to, filters, fuel, lubricants, tune-up parts, and adjustments.
 Claims arising due to failure to follow Ferris' written instructions, or improper storage or maintenance.
-Any repairs necessary due to use of parts, accessories or supplies, including gasoline, oil or lubricants, incompatible with the mowing equipment, or other than as recommended in the necessaries or supplies including participate instructions by Forris. or other than as recommended in the operator's manual or other written operational instructions provided by Ferris. - Use of non-Ferris approved parts or accessories. - Any overtime or other extraordinary repair charges or charges relating to repairs or replacements. - Rental of like or similar replacement equipment during the period of any warranty, repair or replacement work. - Loss of revenue, time or use of the mowing equipment. - Travel, telephone or other communication charges. - Damage from continued use of defective mowing equipment. - Freight charges on replacement parts. - Any mowing equipment or part which, in the judgment of Ferris, has been altered or tampered with in any way or has been subjected to misuse, abuse, abnormal usage, unauthorized repair, neglect or accident, damage in transit, or has had the serial numbers altered, effaced or removed.
+Any repairs necessary due to use of parts, accessories or supplies, including gasoline, oil or lubricants, incompatible with the mowing equipment, or other than as recommended in the operator's manual or other written operational instructions provided by Ferris.
+Use of non-Ferris approved parts or accessories. - Use of non-Ferris approved parts or accessories. - Any overtime or other extraordinary repair charges or charges relating to repairs or replacements. - Rental of like or similar replacement equipment during the period of any warranty, repair or replacement work. - Loss of revenue, time or use of the mowing equipment. - Travel, telephone or other communication charges. - Damage from continued use of defective moving equipment. - Freight charges on replacement parts. - Any mowing equipment or part which, in the judgment of Ferris, has been altered or tampered with in any way or has been subjected to misuse, abuse, abnormal usage, unauthorized repair, neglect or accident, damage in transit, or has had the serial numbers altered, effaced or removed.
 Any equipment, part or item not mentioned under "Covered Parts," above.